Ford Focus Electric

 The Ford Focus Electric is a 5-door hatchback electric car that was produced by Ford.
-The Focus Electric is Ford's second production all-electric vehicle (the first being the Ford Ranger EV), and was made from December 2011to May 2018.
+The Focus Electric is Ford's third production all-electric vehicle (After the Ford TH!NK and Ford Ranger EV), and was made from December 2011 to May 2018.

 The Focus Electric uses the same body (or glider) as the gasoline powered third generation Ford Focus.
 On introduction in 2011 it had a 23 kWh liquid-cooled lithium-ion battery pack, which delivered a range of 76 mi according to the United States Environmental Protection Agency.
 For the 2017 model this was upgraded to a 33.5 kWh liquid-cooled lithium-ion battery pack which delivers a range of 115 mi according to the United States Environmental Protection Agency.
 The agency rated the Focus Electric combined fuel economy at 105 miles per gallon gasoline equivalent (105 mpgus) for the original model and 107 miles per gallon gasoline equivalent (107 mpgus) for the 2017 model, and ranks the Focus Electric as the most fuel-efficient car sold in the United States in the compact class.
 The Focus Electric was awarded the 2011 Green Car Vision Award at the 2011 Washington Auto Show.